Russian River Pliny The Younger (Triple IPA)

 - Don't be stingy with CO2!
 CO2 is cheap.
 To flush vessels, growlers, kegs we have a separate bare gas line off one of our manifolds with its own shutoff.

-- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from terminal gravity) and raise the temperature to 70-72F.
+- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from final gravity) and raise the temperature to 70-72F.
 We simply turn off the fermenting fridges and allow the beer to naturally rise to room temperature.
 Steep dry hops #1 for 3 days while fermentation finishes.
 Assume fermentation is done if the gravity does not change over ~3 days.

 - After 9 days in the brite tank package as you would normally.
 We rack to kegs that have first been purged with CO2, and then carbonate on the low side (around 2 volumes of CO2) to minimize carbonic bite and let the hop and malt flavours shine through.
 We chill the kegs to near freezing while carbonating at the same time in a 6-keg conditioning fridge.
 After ~1-2 weeks at serving pressure the kegs will be carbonated and ready to serve.
 Like all hop forward beers this Triple IPA is best consumed fresh so feel free to raise the CO2 pressure temporarily to 30-40 PSI to carbonate fast over a 24 period, and then turn back down to serving pressure.
 Some hop bits will have invariably made their way into the keg during transfer so we use a Hop Stopper Keg Edition filter to ensure that hops do not clog the dip tube and/or end up in the glass.
 Force carbonating at high pressure and using a Hop Stopper filter allows us to serve this beer 24 hours after kegging.
 There's no need to wait a few days for any hop bits that made their way into the keg to first settle out.